linroger/FinanceCompendium/IV. Fixed Income/BUSN Fixed Income Asset Pricing/Lecture Notes/Fixed Income Arbitrage in a Financial Crisis (C).md

 Mills was convinced that these low spreads were a consequence of ongoing turmoil in fixed income and other financial markets, and he was sure that when prices normalized, the thirty-year swap spread would return to historical values in the 30s, 40s, or 50s.
 Consequently, he felt that the current low spreads presented a profitable trading opportunity for Kentish Town Capital (KTC), a hedge fund that Mills recently had joined.

 After accumulating 9 years of experience as a fixed-income strategist and trader at Morgan Stanley, Mills had received a call from his former colleague James Franey, who had founded a new investment management company.
-The two had known each other well in their former roles, and Franey had thought that Mills would bring valuable experience in interest rate derivates to the new fund.
-Franey had opened the fund by raising an initial  \$300 million, and he had invited Mills to join and have direct responsibility for\$ 75 million.
+The two had known each other well in their former roles, and Franey had thought that Mills would bring valuable experience in interest rate derivatives to the new fund.
+Franey had opened the fund by raising an initial \$300 million, and he had invited Mills to join and have direct responsibility for \$75 million.

 Building on Franey's background and experience, KTC's focus was on fixed income relative value strategies, which exploit pricing differences between otherwise similar bonds or related securities.
 Looking back on KTC's two year history, Mills realized that joining a new fund on the cusp of a great financial crisis and significant market volatility could have been highly problematic.
 However, Franey's and Mills' experience at Morgan Stanley had been gained predominantly in Treasury and interest rate derivatives trading, and they had not developed a full understanding of the technicalities of mortgage securities.
 As a consequence KTC had stayed away from those products and had taken no risk in mortgage markets.

 Instead, KTC had invested in traditional fixed income and Treasury relative value trades, which in the ensuing turmoil had performed well.
 By November 2008 the firm was significantly ahead of many competitors that had encountered serious trouble in mortgage markets.
 Whether it was luck or smarts or a bit of both, Mills felt that if he and his colleagues could continue to make appropriate decisions, they were well positioned to take advantage of one of the most unusual market environments in history.

-# The environment
+## The Environment

 Like many market participants, Mills had first became aware of serious troubles in the financial markets in August of 2007, when LIBOR, the rate at which large financial institutions lent to each other on an uncollateralized basis, had begun to drift up after having been flat for a full year.
 This uptick in interbank lending rates had surprised many, and Mills had believed it reflected deteriorating confidence in banks' solvency, especially since it had occurred at about the time that the Bank of England had begun taking steps to support Northern Rock, a large U.K. commercial bank.